-6.6.2 ELECTRO-MAGNETIC WAVES
+7.7.2 ELECTRO-MAGNETIC WAVES

 There has never been any physical analogy between light and electrons to justify the use of Huygens' principle for gaining any understanding of the micro-world.
 The idea that every location in space could be the origin of a new wave has never been more than a mathematical scheme to imagine propagation of waves across a region of space.
 The previous paper proposed a detailed model of how pairs of electrons might select each other for each pairwise interaction; this mechanism showed how such remote interactions could generate so-called "interference effects", while avoiding all propagating EM waves.
 Maxwell's Theory was a huge mathematical edifice that few could understand (and fewer criticize) but it was based on a flawed model of reality - the æther.
 Michelson's experiments showed that Maxwell's own prediction about "light traveling through moving æther was wrong".
-Nonetheless, physicists have still gone to great lengths to preserve it in its 'classical' form (when it was Helmholtz's hijacking of the equations using his own equally flawed hydro-dynamical model of charge-density as the source of electrical reality).
+Nonetheless, physicists have still gone to great lengths to preserve it in its 'classical' form (when it was Helmholtz's hijacking [2] of the equations using his own equally flawed hydro-dynamical model of charge-density as the source of electrical reality).
 Today, the dominance of mathematical physicists means that theoretical physics is still obsessed with preserving Maxwell's style of doing physics by forcing all phenomena into a mathematical field theory straitjacket.
 Ironically it is the 'simple' electron (found as the point-charge of electricity), which has become the worm that ate Newton's Apple and Maxwell's Æther.

-As will be demonstrated in the companion paper [7], a 'pulsating' object, like de Broglie's electron, appears to generate oscillating features (describable by the mathematics of waves) when in motion, including its mysterious 'interference' effects.
+As will be demonstrated in the upcoming paper, a 'pulsating' object, like de Broglie's electron, appears to generate oscillating features (describable by the mathematics of waves) when in motion, including its mysterious 'interference' effects.
 It is this insight, which provides a simple, unitary explanation of the diverse physical phenomena when an electron interacts with other electrons at the atomic scale.

-6.6.3 QM: AN OVER-HYPED THEORY
+7.7.3 QM: AN OVER-HYPED THEORY

+All versions of quantum mechanics were based on analogies drawn directly from classical mechanics (Newtonian or Hamiltonian methods), plus many philosophical assumptions (such as the Continuum Hypothesis) have also been carried into the micro-world.
+The most powerful influence everywhere is the retention of linear differential calculus.
 Disappointingly, the huge mathematical effort of the 'New QM' only produced minor variations from Sommerfeld's 'old' elliptical solution.
-This new approach pleased high-end mathematicians but was completely opaque to everyone else, including philosophers.
+This new axiomatic-style approach pleased high-end mathematicians but was completely opaque to everyone else, including philosophers.
 If all that had been 'discovered' had been the even more difficult Matrix Mechanics, then few physicists would have bothered with the 'New' QM.

 In fact, classical mechanics never measured the instantaneous momentum of any of its objects of interest, especially planets moving around the sun.
 It is the path of the object, over time, which is the trajectory of interest.
 In fact, there is not even any need to see an electron on its path to calculate its spatial distance traversed and the time required if we are just measuring the average energy of these systems - all that QM ever succeeded in doing theoretically and experimentally.
-In fact, Heisenberg's so-called Uncertainty Principle (see §3.9) is irrelevant (and often misunderstood: §3.9.1.3) in most investigations of atomic systems.
+In fact, Heisenberg's so-called Uncertainty Principle (see §??) is irrelevant (and often misunderstood: §??) in most investigations of atomic systems.
 Ironically, it will be the 'Old QM', which inspires future progress in the investigation of the world of the micro-cosmos while providing simple imagery that is comprehensible to everyone.
-Returning our focus to the electron will reward humanity with all kinds of new and unexpected technologies without spending billions smashing nuclear particles or speculating on the Origins of the Universe.
+Returning our focus to the electron will reward humanity with all kinds of new and unexpected technologies without spending billions smashing nuclear particles or religious speculation on the distant Origins of the Universe.